Naples Park woman loses entire home to Hurricane Ian - NewsBreak

 More deaths from Hurricane Ian were reported Sunday during a press conference held by the Lee County sheriff, along with other sheriffs from across the state.

-Florida Man Missing After Allegedly Trying to Jet Ski From South Florida to the Bahamas

-Authorities are seeking the public’s help to locate a missing Florida man who they say may have been attempting to jet ski from south Florida to the Bahamas.
-Fifty-two-year-old Charles Walker was last seen on Pompano Beach on September 23 at around 5:00 p.m., according to the Broward Sheriff's Office.
+A Florida man has been declared missing after allegedly attempting to jet ski from south Florida to the Bahamas.
+Charles Walker, 52, was last seen on Pompano Beach around 5 p.m. on Sept.
+23, according to the Broward Sheriff’s Office.
+Walker’s family said he was planning on jet skiing from the beach to Bimini in the Bahamas, a distance of around 115 miles.

+Florida Officials Implement Curfew After Looters Target Local Businesses Affected by Hurricane Ian

+As of Wednesday night, Florida officials in Fort Myers have implemented a 6 p.m. curfew following reports of looters ransacking local businesses as Hurricane Ian raged on.
+Officials are still weighing the aftermath of what’s been one of the strongest storms in American history, and looting has become an added concern in the area.

 Comments / 0